Chainsaw: Safety

 Protective clothing is designed to protect operators in the event of a moving chain touching their clothing by snarling the chain and sprocket, by using special synthetic fibers woven into the garment.
-Despite safety features and protective clothing, injuries can still arise from chainsaw use, from the large forces involved in the work, from the fast-moving, sharp chain, or the vibration and noise of the machinery.
+Despite safety features and protective clothing, injuries can still occur, due to the large forces involved in the work from the fast-moving, sharp chain, or the vibration and noise of the machinery.

 A common accident arises from "kickback" when a chain tooth at the tip of the guide bar catches on wood without cutting through it.
 This throws the bar (with its moving chain) in an upward arc toward the operator, which can cause serious injury or even death.

-Another dangerous situation occurs when heavy timber begins to fall or shift before a cut is complete.
+A dangerous situation occurs when heavy timber begins to fall or move before a cut is complete.
 The chainsaw operator may be trapped or crushed.
 Similarly, timber falling in an unplanned direction may harm the operator or other workers, or an operator working at a height may fall or be injured by falling timber.

 Like other hand-held machinery, the operation of chainsaws can cause vibration white finger, tinnitus, or industrial deafness.
-These symptoms were very common before vibration damping using rubber or steel spring was introduced.
+These symptoms were very common before vibration damping using rubber or steel springs were introduced.
 Heated handles are additional help.
 Newer, lighter, and easier to wield cordless electric chainsaws use brushless motors, which further decrease noise and vibration compared to traditional petroleum-powered models.

-The risks associated with chainsaw use mean that protective clothing such as chainsaw boots, chaps, and hearing protectors are normally worn while operating them, and many jurisdictions require that operators be certified or licensed to work with chainsaws.
+The risks associated with chainsaw use mean that protective clothing like chainsaw boots, chaps, and hearing protectors are normally worn while cutting.
+Many jurisdictions require operators be certified or licensed to work with chainsaws.
 Injury can also result if the chain breaks during operation due to poor maintenance or attempting to cut inappropriate materials.

 Gasoline-powered chainsaws expose operators to harmful carbon monoxide gas, especially indoors or in partially enclosed outdoor areas.

 Drop starting, or turning on a chainsaw by dropping it with one hand while pulling the starting cord with the other, is a safety violation in most states in the U.S. Keeping both hands on the saw for stability is essential for safe chainsaw use.

 Safe and effective chainsaw and crosscut use on federally administered public lands within the United States has been codified since 2016 in the Final Directive for National Saw Program issued by the United States Forest Service, which specifies the training, testing, and certification process for employees and unpaid volunteers who operate chainsaws within public lands.